krishnasaga/blog/content/blog/to-be-a-cunning-fox--a-mindset-for-thriving-in-economic-uncertainty/index.md

 Kennedy realized that if the U.S. took military action against Cuba, the Soviets would likely retaliate against U.S. allies, potentially leading to a global nuclear war.
 Therefore, he opted to establish a naval blockade of Cuba rather than take direct military action.
 Khrushchev, on the other hand, calculate his own moves and ultimately agreed to remove the missiles in exchange for a U.S. promise not to invade Cuba and the removal of U.S. missiles in Turkey.

-The Cuban Missile Crisis is a prime example of how game theory can be applied to real-world situations, particularly those involving high-stakes decision-making and conflicting interests.
-By using game theory to evaluate the potential outcomes of different strategies, leaders can make more informed decisions and achieve more optimal outcomes.
+The Cuban Missile Crisis is a prime example of how probabilistic thinking can be applied to real-world situations, particularly those involving high-stakes decision-making and conflicting interests.
+By using probabilistic thinking to evaluate the potential outcomes of different strategies, leaders can make more informed decisions and increase their chances of achieving more optimal outcomes.

 #### Illuminate the shadows of the unknown